“Hence, let us go out to Him outside the camp, bearing His reproach” (Hebrews 13:13).

 It’s a trap.

-Let those outside the faith–i.e., friends and admirers with no appreciation for Scripture, no knowledge of the call of God, no gratitude for the blood of Jesus, or no concept of the direness of their own situation–compliment the preacher on his coolness, and it can be a form of quicksand.
+Let those outside the faith–i.e., friends and admirers with no appreciation for Scripture, the call of God, the blood of Jesus, or the direness of their situation–compliment the preacher on his coolness, and he can be in danger quick.

-Woe to the minister who eats up such a compliment.
+Woe to the minister who loves such a compliment.

-The moment a pastor begins to take that to heart, he sets about ordering his life by the coolness factor.
+The moment he takes that to heart, he begins ordering his life by the coolness factor.
 If he preaches a certain doctrine, his friends will not appreciate it, so he conveniently finds other topics, perhaps without even realizing what he is doing.
-If he speaks up for a particular value taught in the Word, they will find him suddenly uncool, so he mutes his radicalness.
+If he speaks up for a particular value, they will find him suddenly uncool, so he mutes his radicalness.
 He wears his hair and arranges his clothing and selects his speech in accordance with what will make him appear cool.

-Such is the way of the insecure preacher, one who prefers the approval of the world to that of the Lord Jesus Christ Himself.
+Such is the way of the insecure preacher, one loving the approval of the world rather than seeking to please the Lord Jesus Himself.

-He may even try to dress it up, call it identifying with the masses, becoming “all things to all men that by all means he might win some,” as Paul put it in I Corinthians 9:22 (thereby providing a convenient proof text to generations of compromisers ever since.).
-Whether he is actually winning any by this tactic remains to be seen.
+The gullible minister may call it identifying with the masses, becoming “all things to all men that by all means he might win some,” as Paul put it in I Corinthians 9:22 (thereby providing a convenient proof text to generations of compromisers ever since!).
+Whether he “wins” any remains to be seen.

 Scripture calls surrendering to the standards of outsiders loving the world and warns us away from it (I John 2:15ff).